 Life is incomplete without hardships.
 If you are facing some of them now, do not consider yourself unlucky.
 Allah puts His people in hardship.
-This world is an examination hall, with life being an exam and Allah being the teacher who will grade us at the day of judgment on how we perform in our exam.
+This world is an examination hall, with life being an exam and Allah being the teacher who will grade us on the day of judgment on how we perform in our exam.
 Just like an exam we face in our academic routines, the exams given to us by the Supreme Power are not easy either.

 “No disaster strikes except by permission of Allah.
 And whoever believes in Allah – He will guide his heart.
 And Allah is Knowing of all things.”
 (64:11)